javitausia/CalValWaves/README.md

 conda activate calval
 ```

-### 3.2 Play
+## 4. Play

 Now everything has been installed, you can now start to play with the python code and the jupyter notebook explanation.
+Be careful, as some important parameters can be adjusted during the calibration process (construction of the object of the class, first line code in the jupyter notebook).
+Nevertheless, parameters used are also shown in the example.

 ## Additional support: